Resources

 Check out this list of commonly used DCYF Acronyms for Caregivers

 Becoming a licensed foster parent can feel overwhelming.
 Just take it one step at a time.
-Keep this checklist handy to track your progress or reference as you’re moving forward!
+Keep the Journey Towards Licensure: Foster” Checklist or “Journey Towards Licensure: Kinship” Checklist handy to track your progress or reference as you’re moving forward!
 You can check things off in whichever order works for you.

 Si decide seguir adelante, puede echar un vistazo a la lista de verificación adjunta “Un camino hacia la licencia”.
 Esta lista resalta los pasos del proceso para que pueda que pueda estar al tanto de su progreso fácilmente.